yaswant/lfric_core/documentation/buildsystem.rst

 Automatically Generated Code
 ----------------------------

-Dynamo uses the PSyclone tool, created as part of the GungHo project, to automatically generate some of the code.
+The LFRic infrastrucuture make use of the PSyclone tool, created as part of the GungHo project, to automatically generate some of the code.
 PSyclone is designed to generate the Parallel Systems layer (PSy-layer) code, but it also modifies the algorithm code as written by science developers.

 Algorithm routines in "src/dynamo/algorithm" are written with a ``.x90`` extension.
 From these both compilable Fortran source for the algorithm and